jamesmoonusa/Pewlett_Hackard_Analysis/README.md

 The company is anticipating "Silver Tsunami" as many current employess will leave.
 Top 3 Silver Tsunami impacted position would be **Senior Engineer**, **Senior Staff**, and **Engineer**.
 A mentor will have too many mentees, especially on **Senior** title postion where the mentor need to trian about 89 mentees per mentor.
+To minimize the impact the company can  improve traning system to fulfil Mentor system to digest about 90 mentees at a time.
+Start hiring exprieneced qulified new employees on the position can be another solution for the impact.